Ad-Manisha/WT/Labs/Lab-4/README.md

 # lab-04
-## OBJECTIVE : TO LEARN EVENT HANLDING IN JAVASCRIPT
+## OBJECTIVE : TO LEARN EVENT HANDLING IN JAVASCRIPT
 ## THEORY:
 ### Event handlers:
 These are used to handle and verify user input, user actions, and browser actions .